John Brown's raid on Harpers Ferry: Monday, October 17

-A free Black man was the first fatality to result from the raid: Heyward Shepherd, a baggage handler at the Harpers Ferry train station, who had ventured out onto the bridge to look for a watchman who had been driven off by Brown's raiders.
-He was shot from behind when he by chance encountered the raiders, refused to freeze, and headed back to the station.
-That a black man was the first casualty of an insurrection whose purpose was to aid Blacks, and that he disobeyed the raiders, made him a hero of the "Lost Cause" pro-Confederacy movement; a monument enshrining this perspective on Shepherd's death was installed in 1931.
-But in fact, as he was dying, Shepherd said he did not know about the raid and thought the men were robbers.
+A free black man was the first fatality to result from the raid: Heyward Shepherd, a baggage handler at the Harpers Ferry train station, who had ventured out onto the bridge to look for a watchman who had been driven off by Brown's raiders; the raiders shot him.
+That a black man was the first casualty of an insurrection whose purpose was to aid blacks, and that he disobeyed the raiders, made him a hero of the "Lost Cause" pro-Confederacy movement; a monument enshrining this perspective on Shepherd's death was installed in 1931.
+But in fact, Shepherd was only making "an effort to see what was going on".

 The shot and a cry of distress were heard by physician John Starry, who lived across the street from the bridge and walked over to see what was happening.
 After he saw it was Shepherd and that he could not be saved, Brown let him leave.
 Instead of going home he started the alarm, having the bell on the Lutheran church rung, sending a messenger to summon help from Charles Town, and then going there himself, after having notified such local men as could be contacted quickly.